The Top Transfer School in Montana!

 Transfer of Credits Policy

 One of the most important considerations for transfer students is knowing what credits will transfer to Carroll.
-We accept up to 62 lower division semester credits from regionally accredited colleges and universities, as long as you’ve earned a C- or better in 100-level (or higher) college courses.
+We accept up to 62 lower division semester credits (93 quarter credits) from regionally accredited colleges and universities, as long as you’ve earned a C- or better in 100-level (or higher) college courses.
 Carroll can transfer up to two semester credits of physical education courses.
-We’ll provide you with an official evaluation of your transcripts and credits after you’re accepted to Carroll.
+We're happy to take a look at your official or unofficial transcripts after you have completed the application process to provide more information about how long it might take to finish your degree at Carroll.
+Please note that students taking dual enrollment credits during high school are not considered to be transfer students, but the transfer of credits policy remains the same.

 Transfer inquires: (406) 447-5406 or firstname.lastname@example.org